-Scientific estimates population the Earth can sustainably support range from under 1 billion to 5 billion, depending on how we much we curb our consumer lifestyles in the developed world.
-We must stabilize and then slowly reduce human population within Earth’s carrying capacity and provide women, especially in developing countries, education and access to health care and birth control.
+Scientific estimates population the Earth can sustainably support ranges from under 1 billion to 5 billion, depending on how much we curb our consumer lifestyles in the developed world.
+We must stabilize and then slowly reduce the human population within Earth’s carrying capacity and provide women, especially in developing countries, education and access to health care and birth control.

 Climate change is unavoidable.
 Climate change is here and now.
-But to avert the worst consequences of climate disruption we must quickly reduce our dependence on fossil fuel.
-Accomplishing the task requiresredesign of our cities, agriculture, transportation, and energy generation.
+But to avert the worst consequences of climate disruption, we must quickly reduce our dependence on fossil fuel.
+Accomplishing the task requires redesigning our cities, agriculture, transportation, and energy generation.

 “It’s not an easy thing to change the inertia of a civilization, but it has to be done…”